 Highly successful people have kooky and quirky habits that help them be more creative and deal with stress.
-Thomas Edison and Leonardo Da Vinci would not sleep for days and take random naps instead to help them be more productive with work.
+Thomas Edison and Leonardo Da Vinci would not sleep for days, taking random naps instead, to help them be more productive with work.
 When it was time to work, Nikola Tesla preferred the company of pigeons.
 Even Bill Gates was known for rocking his chair during intense meetings.

 Seems like the greater the mind, the weirder the habits.

 Thirteen startup founders shared habits to be more creative and deal with stress.
 They are humorous, quirky, and definitely out there.

 “I work in an incubator with other young entrepreneurs and we found that coffee wasn’t quite cutting it anymore.
 We went online and found 99.9% pure caffeine.
 In the morning, late at night, whenever we need to power through some work, we rub some powder on our gums.”